kathleeng77/Stock-Market-Analysis/README.md

 The script will run on all sheets in the workbook.

+# Files in Repo

+There were around 80,000 rows of data in each worksheet, so the file was too large to upload.
+I have uploaded screenshots of my results instead along with a blank workbook that contains the script I used that can be tested on similarly structured data.

+# Notes

-*Note: After writing this VBA script, my mom asked for some help with some very similar calculations on scholarship data at her work.
+After writing this VBA script, my mom asked for some help with some very similar calculations on scholarship data at her work.
 A few changes in this script calculated what she needed in 30 seconds, which would have taken her an entire workday to complete manually (if she didn't have any interruptions).
 It was nice to use this for a real situation, not just hypothetical stock market data.